-- 1. Parent or healthcare professional makes the school aware of a child who may need a new or updated IHP - 2.
-If applicable, the Headteacher, Inclusion Leader or School Business Manager co-ordinates a meeting to discuss the child's needs and identifies the relevant members of staff to support the pupil - 3.
+- Parent or healthcare professional makes the school aware of a child who may need a new or updated IHP - 2.
+If necessary, the Headteacher, SENDCo or School Business Manager co-ordinates a meeting to discuss the child's needs and identifies the relevant members of staff to support the pupil - 3.
 Members of the school staff work with the parent to develop an IHP.
 Parents may be asked to complete the first draft of the IHP, depending on the needs of the child.
 Any relevant healthcare professionals will provide input - 4.
 The school identifies staff training needs and works with healthcare professionals to commission or source training.
 In some circumstances it will be appropriate for healthcare professionals to sign off school staff as 'competent' with an agreed review date - 5.
 The IHP is implemented and circulated to all relevant staff - 6.
-The IHP is reviewed annually or when the child's condition changes
+The IHP is reviewed annually or when the child's condition changes.
+It is the parent's responsibility to inform the school if a change is required.